Horchata de Chufa is a refreshing drink also called “The Drink of the Gods” because of its health benefits and a great alternative to milk.

 Things to know about Horchata de Chufa Recipe

 The Drink of The Gods – is how they refer to Horchata de Chufa.
 And it’s called that because for such a simple drink that consists of about 3-5 ingredients at the maximum, you probably won’t find another drink that’s healthier than this.
-Jampacked with all sorts of vitamins, minerals, and nutrients, how can you go wrong?
-It’s almost guilt-free if you just substitute the sugar with a sweeter or another alternative.
+How can you go wrong if you are jampacked with all sorts of vitamins, minerals, and nutrients?
+It’s almost guilt-free to substitute the sugar with a sweeter or another alternative.

 Horchata de Chufa is very popular in Valencia because tiger nuts aren’t grown just about anywhere in Spain, but because of its climate and fertile land around the vicinity, it’s the hometown of the tiger nut, as most of the tiger nuts you will find in Spain mostly come from Valencia.